-- Serves as the focal point for national, regional, and international organizations such as ISO, IEC, Codex Alimentarius, and the World Trade Organization (WTO). - Serves as the national inquiry point (NEP) for standards and issues related to technical trade barriers. - Introduces measures for standardization regarding consumer safety and health. - Establishes procedures for conformity assessment compliant with national and international standards.
+- Serves as the focal point for national, regional, and international organizations such as ISO, Codex Alimentarius, and the World Trade Organization (WTO). - Serves as the national inquiry point (NEP) for standards and issues related to technical trade barriers (TBT). - Introduces measures for standardization regarding consumer safety and health. - Establishes procedures for conformity assessment compliant with national and international standards.

 PSQCA standards are generally voluntary and available to the public.
 Their implementation depends on adoption by concerned parties.
-However, a Pakistan standard becomes binding if it is stipulated in a contract or referred to in legislation or made mandatory by specific orders of the Federal Government.
+However, a Pakistan standard becomes binding if it is stipulated in a contract, referred to in legislation or made mandatory by specific orders of the federal government.
 PSQCA has the mandate to inspect and test products and services, including food items, for their quality, specification and characteristics during use, and for import and export purposes.
-The Pakistan National Accreditation Council (PNAC) remains the national accreditation body for testing laboratories and other conformity assessment facilities.
+PNAC remains the national accreditation body for testing laboratories and other conformity assessment facilities.
 It applies international standards and has accredited 24 testing and calibration laboratories.